 They competed side-by-side with students from other colleges and universities including University of Chicago, Northwestern University, University of Kentucky and Vanderbilt University.

-Olivet’s team consisted of Hannah Miller (senior, Marseille, France)
+Olivet’s team consisted of Hannah (Miller) Sanders (senior, Marseille, France)

 ; Joe Melsha (freshman, Cedar Rapids, Iowa)